AleeTesting/Strix/README.md

 5. Design of the Page Objects  (Cypress/JS)
 6. Design of the Test Script (Cypress/JS)
 ### Assumptions/Limitations
-- The example tests is not completed, contains design for 2 out 7 steps
+- The example test is not completed, contains full design for 2 out 7 steps
 - The test was designed using Cypress 9.2
-- The biggest not solved challanges are:f
+- The biggest not solved challanges are:
-  - Timinig issue when opening search field.
-Regardless fact that cypresss has it's own wiating mechanism, only explicit wait helped in typing in the search field locally.
-For the Browserstack this issue still persists
+  - timinig issue when opening search field.
+Regardless fact that cypresss has it's own waiting mechanism, only explicit wait helps in typing in the search field locally.
+For the Browserstack this issue still persists.
   - Issues when adding product to basket.
-It seems there is unknow background activty that prevents from adding a product to basket using cypress.
-Ideally this should be crossed refferenced with not Webdriver tool to find out if this is a Cypress issue only
+It seems there is unknow background activty that prevents from adding a product to basket using Cypress, the button stuck on "Dodaje/Adding".
+This should be cross refferenced with other tool (eg.Webdriver)to find out if this is a Cypress issue only
 - The automated test were designed to support different leanguages, however this shall be further analyzed.
 The web page for different leanguags,  contatins a slitghly different UI.
 To cover every scenario, dedicated logic needs to be implemented.
-This will make the test automated scrtips unnecesserly complex
+This will eventaully make the test automated scrtips unnecesserly complex
 - The execution of the 2 out of 7 steps, is already consuming 30-40 seconds, which indicates that the full test script will take aroung 2-3 minutes.
+- For the readeability aspect, the spec description in Cypress should be eneough.
+No gherkin strucutre is recommended, as the efort for additional layer of abstraction doesn't compensate the potential gain.
+Business rarely care about automated tests.
 ## Exercise 3
 ### Introduction
 The execution of the test was planned on the docker and predefined image comming from Cypress.
 Thanks to this image it is possible to [run Cypress with a single Docker command](https://www.cypress.io/blog/2019/05/02/run-cypress-with-a-single-docker-command/)